 Please avoid dogs parks and all places that could cause your puppy to come in contact with Parvovirus until puppy is fully vaccinated.
 Puppy will receive first vaccinations before going home but he/she is still vulnerable until the vaccinations are completed.
 Decide ahead of time which veterinarian you will use and make an appointment to stay on schedule for vaccinations and deworming.
 I will let you know ahead of time when the next vaccination will be due and your puppy’s health record will be dated.

 Consider training classes or get prepared now with books and the internet for ideas in how you will positively work with your puppy.
 I encourage clicker training with treats as positive reinforcement.
 Puppies tend to learn quickly with this method and consistency on your part.
 The Monks of New Skete have some great puppy books such as The Art of Raising A Puppy.

 First pictures will be emailed within 24 hours of the puppies being born; often sooner...I enjoy sharing the exciting time with you!

 We will keep you up to date with new photos and a little news from our house so that the wait isn’t so hard.

 An update from you after puppy goes to his/her new home is always anticipated and appreciated!
 Please note that I will always take a puppy (or grown dog) back if at all possible.
 I think of each puppy from every litter as mine before they become yours and will keep a place for them in my heart.

 Playtime Paws/Your New Puppy is a great podcast to give you inspiration on many of the topics new puppy families are researching. (’21)

-(All pictures on this website were taken by myself, my children and the adopting families.)
+(All pictures on this site taken by my children, myself and adoptive families).
 Copyright © 2018 Lovemypuppies.net - All Rights Reserved.